Evolution of the Omnivore

 The output of the research took shape as an 18 courses dinner-event during Dutch Design Week 2019 in which guests were be able to experience and taste The Eatelier’s and PIPPENS’ specific interpretation of the future of food.

-Food design studio The Eatelier and chef PIPPENS are both independent entrepreneurs and, since 2017, they have teamed up to develop a food design research project into a gastronomic food experience of 18 courses to be presented during Dutch Design Week.
+Food design studio The Eatelier and chef PIPPENS are both independent entrepreneurs and, since 2017, they team up once a year to develop a food design research project into a gastronomic food experience of 18 courses which is presented during Dutch Design Week.